krprzenioslo/Hystrixwiki2/Configuration.md

 <a name="CommandProperties" />
 ## Command Properties

-The following [Properties](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandProperties.html) control [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) behavior:
+The following [Properties](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandProperties.html) control [`HystrixCommand`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) behavior:

 <a name='CommandExecution'/>
 ### Execution

-The following Properties control how [HystrixCommand.run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) executes.
+The following Properties control how [`HystrixCommand.run()`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) executes.

 <a name="execution.isolation.strategy" />
 #### execution.isolation.strategy

-This property indicates which isolation strategy [HystrixCommand.run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) executes with, one of the following two choices:
+This property indicates which isolation strategy `HystrixCommand.run()` executes with, one of the following two choices:

-`THREAD` - it executes on a separate thread and concurrent requests are limited by the number of threads in the thread-pool
+* `THREAD` &mdash; it executes on a separate thread and concurrent requests are limited by the number of threads in the thread-pool

-`SEMAPHORE` - it executes on the calling thread and concurrent requests are limited by the semaphore count
+* `SEMAPHORE` &mdash; it executes on the calling thread and concurrent requests are limited by the semaphore count

 ##### Thread or Semaphore